dentarg/auth0-blog/_posts/2018-02-14-developing-games-with-react-redux-and-svg-part-2.markdown

 After this section, you will find the most interesting topics of this part of the series.
 These topics are entitled *Making Flying Objects Appear Randomly* and *Using CSS Animation to Move Flying Objects*.

-### Creating the Cannon Ball React Component
+### Creating the Cannonball React Component

 The next element that you will create is the `CannonBall`.
 Note that, for now, you will keep this element inanimate.
 But don't worry!
-Soon (after creating all other elements), you will make your cannon shoot multiple cannon balls and kill some aliens.
+Soon (after creating all other elements), you will make your cannon shoot multiple cannonballs and kill some aliens.

 To create this component, add a new file called `CannonBall.jsx` inside the `./src/components` directory with the following code: